Watermarks for document security.

 General observations about watermarking

 Watermarking can be a powerful technique provided you understand what protection effect is going to be achieved with the method you have selected.
-It may be necessary to use more than one type of watermark, since an anti-copy watermark will not identify the authorized user, and vice-versa.
+It may be necessary to use more than one type of watermark, since an anti-copy watermark or a adding a stamp to a PDF will not identify the authorized user, and vice-versa.

 Choosing the colour of a watermark is important.
 If screen images are captured – say by a camera – then a picture editor can be used to remove a watermark easily if the watermark is a unique colour.
 So a red watermark when red is hardly ever used as a colour, is easily removed.